flxbl-io/docs-sfp/running-sfp-as-a-server/sfp-pro-server-architecture-overview.md

 ## Introduction

-SFP Pro Server represents a significant evolution of sfp, transitioning from distributed command-line tooling to an enterprise-grade server architecture.
+sfp pro server represents a significant evolution of sfp, transitioning from distributed command-line tooling to an enterprise-grade server architecture.
 The system provides a comprehensive REST API that enables running automation beyond the context of CI/CD system while maintaining strict security boundaries and operational isolation.

 ### Core Architectural Principles

-The architecture of SFP Pro Server is built upon three fundamental principles that guide every aspect of its design:
+The architecture of sfp pro server is built upon three fundamental principles that guide every aspect of its design:

 1. Complete Instance Isolation: Each organization operates in its own dedicated compute instance with its own resources, ensuring complete separation of operations, data, and processing.
 This isolation isn't merely logical—it's physical separation at the infrastructure level.
 2. Ephemeral Processing Model: All operations execute in single-use worker processes that maintain no state between executions.
 Each worker initializes with a clean environment, receives just-in-time credentials, and terminates after task completion, ensuring complete isolation between operations.